 But since he can’t do it alone, he delegates many of the tasks to other officers.
 He can then focus on his everyday job which is mostly correspondence.

 He’s always reading, writing, and sending emails in his office.

 Being the highest in command, he gets to do everything he likes within the bounds of law, of course.
 He can steer the ship like a helmsman or make holidays on Mondays.

-Sometimes, he goes around the vessel looking for safety related issues or jobs needed to get done.
+Sometimes, he goes around the vessel looking for safety-related issues or jobs that need to be done.

 No, he does not own the ship.
 But he is the owner’s representative so everything he does is to the satisfaction of the owner.

-A ship captain is in the management level.
+A ship captain is at the management level.

 His job is to manage the vessel and keep it seaworthy by checking that the crew is doing their jobs properly.

 Most importantly, these things must be recorded in the proper logbook.

 Authorities can track your vessel’s position including your last voyages.
 They do this if they suspect something is illegally happening on board.